geekyfox/scheming/README.md

 characters for as long as it looks like an atom, then convert it to an `object_t` and that's pretty much it.

 And now I'm looking at another buffer and do you know what actually boggles my mind?

 Remember, in the very beginning of this story I mentioned that a C program is normally supposed to have its `main()` function at the end?
+So, what boggles my mind is why are we still doing it?

+Well, I don't mean we all do.
+In some programming languages it is more common, in some it is less, but really, why would you do it in any language?
+It's such a weird way to layout your code where you have to scroll all the way down to the bottom of the source file and then work your way up in a Benjamin Button kind of way.

+Okay, enough of ranting, let's `parse_atom()`.

 ``` c